 All submitted phone numbers must be exactly 10 digits.

 Any changes to the lines of the authority (LOAs) on the license being renewed must be made directly with the state division of insurance.

 Applicants must renew all LOAs appearing as active on Producer Database (PDB) associated with applicant license class.

 Variable annuities or variable life applicants must hold active life LOA before renewing.

-Applicants applying for viatical settlement representative, broker or provider license must hold an active producer license for life, variable annuity and variable life.
+Applicants applying for viatical settlement representative, broker or provider license must hold an active insurance producer license for life, variable annuity and variable life.

-Applicant renewing surplus lines broker must hold active producer license with property and casualty LOAs prior to applying for surplus lines broker renewal.
+Applicant renewing surplus lines broker must hold active insurance producer license with property and casualty LOAs prior to applying for surplus lines broker renewal.